roberjo/Proto_Python/README.md

 * How many autopays were ended?
 * What is balance of user ID 2456938384156277127?

-You must supply your source code as part of your answer.
-Write your code in your best programming language.

-We will want to compile your code from source and run it, so please include the complete instructions for doing so in a COMMENTS file.
+The complete instructions for compiling and running is in an included COMMENTS file.

 ## Notes

 Because `txnlog.dat` is a binary file, it can't be read by a normal text editor like sublime or vim.
-Instead, you'll need to read it programatically and parse the data you read in from there.
+Instead, it must be read programatically and parsed for the data needed.

 This is how the transaction log is structured: